zcoder365/promptl/README.md

 ## Edit prior stories!
 You can view your prior stories and make changes to them by clicking "prior changes" in the navigation bar.
 This doesn't change the number of points you earn for the story though.

-## User Interface
-To view the user interface, go to the [UserInterface](https://github.com/zcoder365/promptl/tree/main/UserInterface) directory.